ykharitonova/csw8-s22/ref/debug.md

     else:
       return x
 ```
-* **Cause**: Although the syntax of this function is correct and the function will produce no results while compiling, the result will be incorrect.
-This is simply due to a logical error.
+* **Cause**: Although the syntax of this function is correct and the function will produce no errors, the result will be incorrect.
+This is simply due to a logical error - an incorrect value is being returned (or, the `if` condition needs to be changed).

 * Correct code:
 ```py